lukstafi/ppx_minidebug/README.md

 - Another example of only propagating types top-down:
   - `let%track_show f (l : int option) : int = match l with Some y -> ...` will not log `y` when `f` is applied (but it will log `l`).
   - Both `let%track_show f : int option -> int = function Some y -> ...` and `let%track_show f l : int = match (l : int option) with Some y -> ...` *will* log `y`.
-- We try reconstructing or guessing the types of expressions logged with `%log`, see details below.
+- We try reconstructing or guessing the types of expressions logged with `%log` and `%log_result`, see details below.

 As a help in debugging whether the right type information got propagated, we offer the extension `%debug_type_info` (and `%global_debug_type_info`).
 (The display strips module qualifiers from types.) `%debug_type_info` is not an entry extension point (`%global_debug_type_info` is).
 Example [from the test suite](test/test_expect_test.ml):